joelparkerhenderson/system-quality-attributes/doc/degradability/index.md

 </span>

+**Define degradable:** <span data-chatgpt-prompt="define degradable (computers and software)">Degradable refers to computer hardware or software that progressively loses functionality or performance over time.
+It may occur due to aging, obsolescence, wear and tear, or becoming outdated as newer and faster technology becomes available.
+Degradable components may cause computer systems to operate slower, glitch, or eventually fail altogether.
+Upgrading or replacing degradable parts is necessary to maintain system performance and prevent further degradation.</span>

 ## See Also

 * [Wikipedia: TODO](TODO).

 * [Dictionary: degrade](https://www.dictionary.com/browse/degrade): to reduce in amount, strength, intensity, etc. to lower in character or quality.

-* [OpenAI: degradable](https:://openai.com): <span data-chatgpt-prompt="define degradable (computers and software)">Degradable refers to computer hardware or software that progressively loses functionality or performance over time.
-It may occur due to aging, obsolescence, wear and tear, or becoming outdated as newer and faster technology becomes available.
-Degradable components may cause computer systems to operate slower, glitch, or eventually fail altogether.
-Upgrading or replacing degradable parts is necessary to maintain system performance and prevent further degradation.</span>